dannyockilson/Neuroplayer-to-LabChart-Exporter-Python/README.md

 ## Output Format

+The exporter creates unified LabChart files with all channels in a single file:

+### Single-Channel Format (Legacy)

-The exporter creates text files named `E{channel_num}.txt` with the following structure:
+Individual channel files `E{channel_num}.txt` with the following structure:

 ```
 Interval= 0.001953125
 DateTime= 2025-11-03 10:00:00
 TimeFormat=
 ChannelTitle= 1
 Range= 120.0
 0.000000 0.0915